thesp0nge/dawnscanner/Roadmap.md

 * support rails application controllers parsing for SQLi
 * support padrino application controllers parsing for XSS
 * support padrino application controllers parsing for SQLi
+* integration with [codesake.com](http://codesake.com) with a public available APIs to be consumed by codesake users.

+## Version 1.50

+* support for node.js